blefnk/relivator-nextjs-template/README.md

 A quick snapshot of the roadblocks or nuances as of now:

 1. There is a possibility that `.d.ts` files do not work correctly in VS Code.
-They have been temporarily renamed to `.ts`.
+Temporarily renamed to `.ts`.
 2. Occasionally, MySQL throws a tantrum about excessive connections.
 A quick restart of your Next.js app should soothe it.
 3. Pricing plans are playing hard-to-get with the database sync.
 4. The RBAC feature is still on probation; thorough testing pending.